 Robert J. DeLorenzo, of Virginia Commonwealth University, gave marijuana extract and synthetic marijuana to epileptic rats.
 The drugs stopped the seizures in about 10 hours.
 It is found out that the THC controlled the seizures by binding the brain cells responsible for controlling excitability and regulating relaxation.
 The results were published in the Journal of Pharmacology and Experimental Therapeutics.

-6. Eases the pain of multiple sclerosis.
+6. Eases the pain of multiple sclerosis

 Weed works to stop the negative neurological effects and muscle spasms caused by multiple sclerosis.
 A study published in the Canadian Medical Association suggests that marijuana may ease painful symptoms of multiple sclerosis.

 Jody Cory Bloom studied 30 multiple sclerosis patients with painful contractions in their muscles.
-These patients didn’t respond to other medications, but after smoking marijuana for few days, they reported that they were in less pain.
-The THC in the pot bonds the receptors in the nerves and and muscles to relieve pain.
+These patients didn’t respond to other medications, but after smoking marijuana for a few days, they reported that they were in less pain.
+The THC in the pot bonds the receptors in the nerves and muscles to relieve pain.

-7. Soothes tremors for people with Parkinson’s disease.
+7. Soothes tremors for people with Parkinson’s disease

 Recent studies from Israel shows that smoking marijuana remarkably reduces pains and tremors and improves sleep for Parkinson’s disease patients.
 What was impressive about the research was the improvement of the fine motor skills among patients.